rajavinay-eng/rag-document-qa-system/README.md

 - What are the key concepts discussed?
 - Explain the important topics
 - What does the document mention about AI engineering?
-- What are the interview preparation recommendations?
+- What recommendations are provided in the document?

 ---